dabeaz/blog/2023/three-problems.md

 parsing branch is attempted.

 There's no mechanism to rewind a generic Python iterator.
-Although it might be possible to copy an iterator or to use some magic from `itertools`, doing so seems tricky.
+Although it is sometimes possible to copy an iterator or to use some magic from `itertools`, doing so seems tricky.
+Worse, making it work requires fiddly changes throughout the implementation as opposed to being isolated to a single location.
 For now, I'll leave this as an exercise.

 ## The Complete Code

-Here's the complete implementation of the basic parsing framework.
+Here's the complete implementation of the basic parsing framework written in this post.
 I thought it'd be interesting just to see it all in one place.

 ```python
 # -- Parsing framework

 def shift(inp):